Bulleid 1469S seen in 1971 during active service on

 It is the only steel clad coach in the Trust's collection but in contrast to British Railways own design of Mark 1 stock, which were all steel, S1469S has timber framing and a timber roof.
 Thus, except for a few detail differences, such as mirrors being engraved "BR" instead of "SR", S1469S is a true Bulleid design.

 Allocated initially to Set 352, along with four other Open Thirds, two Composite Brakes and a Corridor First, S1469S found itself exclusively used on Waterloo-Southampton Docks Ocean Liner Boat Trains.
 In 1954, however, all the Bulleid Open Thirds were replaced by British Railways standard Open Thirds and the Bulleid vehicles went onto the loose stock list, being mainly reserved for 'special formation' boat trains.
-S1469S found itself transferred to the Eastern Region in September 1965 and upon withdrawal was purchased by the Vintage Carriages Trust in May 1969 for use on the Worth Valley Railway.
+S1469S found itself transferred to the Eastern Region in September 1965 and upon withdrawal was purchased for £ 300 by the Vintage Carriages Trust in May 1969 for use on the Worth Valley Railway.
 Considerable use was made of it and by 1983 it was in need of a major overhaul.
 It was therefore withdrawn from traffic and is now to be found within our Museum building.

 Full details of this type of coach can be found in "Bulleid's SR Steam Passenger Stock", by David Gould, published by the Oakwood Press.